UniversalDependencies/UD_Egyptian-UJaen/README.md

 # Summary

-UD Egyptian UJaen is a treebank which contains Egyptian sentences manually annotated at the University of Jaén (Spain).
+UD Egyptian UJaen is the first treebank created for the Egyptian language.
+It contains Egyptian sentences manually annotated at the University of Jaén (Spain).
 They were selected from texts written in Old Egyptian, Middle Egyptian and Late Egyptian.

 # Introduction